 - a Christian inspiration not only of individuals but of the university community as such;

 - a continued reflection in the light of the Catholic faith upon the growing treasury of human knowledge, to which it seeks to contribute by its own research;

 - fidelity to the Christian message as it comes to us through the Church;

 - an institutional commitment to the service of the people of God and of the human family in their pilgrimage to the transcendent goal which gives meaning to life.

-The following is not an exhaustive listing of every way in which the University maintains its Catholic character; it would be impossible to detail everything Our Lady’s University has done, is doing, and will do.
-Rather, the Report provides a small sampling of the good work people are doing across campus and around the world to ful ll Pope John Paul II’s vision for Catholic institutions of higher learning and Father Sorin’s vision for Notre Dame.
+This website does not provide an exhaustive listing of every way in which the University maintains its Catholic character; it would be impossible to detail everything Our Lady’s University has done, is doing, and will do.
+Rather, the Report provides a small sampling of the good work people are doing across campus and around the world to fulfill Pope John Paul II’s vision for Catholic institutions of higher learning and Father Sorin’s vision for Notre Dame.